XDex/target.en/help/c-intro/glossary.md

 **referring URL parameter**

 Passes values to the destination page's mbox as referring URL parameters and values.
-Use these to target on the visitor's source, for example.
+Use these to target on the visitor's origin, for example.

 **role**